freuben/Radicles/README.md

 # ModImprov

-# by Federico Reuben
+by Federico Reuben

+A command-line style live coding environment for SuperCollider.

-Work-in-progress.
-This library is not ready yet.
+This environment is still a work-in-progress and has not yet been released.